rvsrnvsn/ICML2019/README.md

     * Vacuous mutual information and mis-estimation
 + Instead, move to a slightly different framework of a noisy DNN (inject small Gaussian noise to neurons' output), so no longer deterministic
   - Unfortunately, analysis shows that sample complexity of any accurate estimator is exponential in the dimension of the input vector, so can only work with small-scale experiments
-  - Can show that compression (and subsequent drop in mutual infomation) driven by clustering of representations
+  - Can show that compression (and subsequent drop in mutual information) driven by clustering of representations

 ### Characterizing Well-Behaved vs. Pathological Deep Neural Networks